Shramkoweb/Portfolio/_posts/eslint-with-typescript.md

 description: In this post, we'll walk through how to set up linting in your TS project.
 createDate: 2022-08-02T19:51:19Z
 updateData: 2022-08-02T20:00:45.784Z
-tags: [TS, TypeScript, ESLint, Project Setup]
+keywords: [TS, TypeScript, ESLint, Project Setup]
 featured: true
 ---